 - Identify yourself differently to client employees physically when on the client site - the client may give you a different security pass to employees and/or you may request an LOD lanyard.

-- Remember that your client point of contact should not become your supervisor like an employee – e.g. you must not be appraised by the client like an employee or have absences approved like an employee.
-Like any client, they may of course request work and give guidance and feedback.
+- Remember that your client point of contact should not become your supervisor or line manager like an employee – e.g. you must not be appraised by the client like an employee or have absences approved like an employee.
+Like any client, they may of course request work and give feedback.

 - Do not take client benefits of the sort provided for employees (e.g. free gym access, discounted products or services, subsidised canteen or paid-for work social events designed for employees), though do of course feel free to make the most of LOD’s support and lawyer events.